lindsay-morel/memx-yocto-renesas/README.md

 The necessary steps from the manual will be included in this file for convenience.

-Please download the BSP package from the following source:
+Please download the BSP from the following source (filename `RTK0EF0045Z0040AZJ-v1.0.0.zip`):

 https://www.renesas.com/en/software-tool/rzg3e-board-support-package#download